Music Therapy

 What is Music Therapy?

-Music therapy is the therapeutic use of music and its elements – rhythm, melody, tone, metre, lyrics and harmony – to support a client’s well-being emotionally, mentally, cognitively, socially, spiritually and physically.
+Music therapy is the therapeutic use of music and its elements by a trained and skilled practitioner to support a client’s well-being emotionally, mentally, cognitively, socially, spiritually and physically.
+Elements of music include rhythm, melody, tone, metre, lyrics and harmony.

-Music therapy is helpful for getting in touch with your inner child for self-exploration, to break out of ruts, try something creative, explore feelings.
+Music therapy is helpful for getting in touch with your inner child for self-exploration, to break out of ruts, and offers a creative approach to exploring feelings.
 At times we find ourselves at a loss for words to express a feeling.
 Playing with simple instruments and our voices can help to open up places where the feelings have been stuck, and support insights and personal growth.
-There are techniques to help in understanding family dynamics, as well.
-Music therapy can also be used as an adjunct to talk therapy, to help open up areas when the client is particularly stuck.
+Music therapy can be helpful in understanding family dynamics, as well.

-Some of my clients include adults who are working through transitions, for example mid-life issues or facing death, either their own (palliative care), or another person’s.
-Others are interested in spiritual healing, stress reduction, or alternative approaches to understanding illness.
+My clients include adults who are working through mid-life issues, health issues including cancer, depression, chronic diseases including neurological ones like Parkinsons and MS, either their own (palliative care), or another person’s.
+Others are interested in a spiritual approach to healing, feel an urge to develop the use of their voice, stress reduction, or alternative approaches to understanding illness.

 Children on the autism spectrum are often very drawn to music, which provides opportunities for self-expression,relationship skills, sensory integration, and the use of music learning for global development, opening creativity and flexibility and many other avenues for learning.